simoniz0r/deb2appimage/README.md

 ],
 ```

 Here we download the deb package for parsec using `curl`.
 Multiple commands may be used, but complex commands may fail and can to be put in bash script.
-If no `prerun` command is needed (for example, if the source package for the AppImage is in debian's repos), then put `null` as the `prerun`.
+If a package for the target application is available in Debian's or Ubuntu's repos and no extra preperation is needed, simply put `null` as the prerun.

 **name:**